 A recipient of the prestigious FoodArts Silver Spoon Award and the Hospitality Professional of the Year Award, his work has been featured in the New York Times, Forbes, Business Week, Newsweek, USA Today, Chicago Tribune, Business Insider, Restaurant Hospitality, Restaurant Business, and numerous overseas publications.

 A former Board member of the Culinary Institute of America, Project for Public Spaces, American Institute of Wine & Food, and the Greyston Foundation, he was the New York editor of “1001 Restaurants to Experience Before You Die,” and continues to lecture around the world.

 Rozanne Gold is one of the most prominent women in the food world.
 An award-winning chef, author, journalist and restaurant consultant, she helped shape America’s culinary landscape as a pioneer in the food revolution that began in the 1970s.

 Gold is the author of thirteen cookbooks, including the revolutionary 1-2-3 series that gave rise to the Minimalist column in the New York Times.
-Gold’s Radically Simple: Brilliant Flavors with Breathtaking Ease, was chosen as one of the most important cookbooks of 2010 by The New York Times, Good Morning America, and People magazine and was named one of the most important books of the past 25 years by Cooking Light magazine.
+Gold’s Radically Simple: Brilliant Flavors with Breathtaking Ease, was chosen as one of the most important cookbooks by The New York Times, Good Morning America, and People magazine; Cooking Light named it one of the most important books of the past 25 years.

-Known as the “food expert’s expert,” she has set the Gold Standard for a style of cooking that has inspired professional chefs and home cooks alike to “keep it simple.”
+A “food expert’s expert,” she set the Gold Standard for a style of cooking that inspired professional chefs and home cooks alike to “keep it simple.”
 A respected food-trends pundit, Ms. Gold invents concepts that give restaurants and food companies their competitive edge.